-Power Publications is one of the core activities of the Power Institute, a non-profit foundation established by a bequest from Dr John Joseph Wardell Power to, in his words:
+The Power Institute was established by a bequest from the artist and philanthropist Dr John Joseph Wardell Power to, in his words:

 make available to the people of Australia the latest ideas and theories in plastic arts by means of lectures and teaching and by the purchase of the most recent contemporary art of the world … so as to bring the people of Australia in more direct touch with the latest art developments in other countries.